 - The same amount of PPA time as other colleagues (10%) - this must also be protected by law.

-- The support of an Induction Tutor (who must be experienced and hold QTS)
+- The support of an Induction Tutor (who must be experienced and expected to hold QTS)

-- The support of a Mentor (who must also be experienced and hold QTS)
+- The support of a Mentor (who must also be experienced and expected to hold QTS)

 - Regular formal observations with prompt feedback